 Okay, this sounds like a big one.
 Let me be clear in saying I don’t expect you to solve the world’s problems through your yoga retreat (I mean, that would be pretty cool, but let’s just take it one step at a time).
 What I mean is either looking at the world at large, or at YOUR world (your community) to understand what the need is.

 Think about how we all felt (and still feel) coming out of Covid.
-You could create a retreat that’s simply called The Connection Retreat, aiding people in coming together in community again after years of isolation.
+You could create a retreat that’s simply called The Connection Retreat, aiding people in heart opening and coming together in community again after years of isolation.
 Almost like a big team building event.

 There’s always the option to zoom in tightly on your community, whether that’s in your state, your town, or even within your studio.
 Notice if there’s something that could use a little bit of intentional healing in the retreat space, and work with that.